 Artificial noisemakers (cowbells, vuvuzelas, inflatable balloon-stick clappers, etc.), are prohibited at any athletic event, with the exception of musical and percussive instruments used by official team bands in accordance with Southeastern Conference regulations.

 The complete Vanderbilt Athletics Fan Code of Conduct is available on the Athletics website.
 Where in conflict with this policy, the University’s Freedom of Expression policy will be applied to actions of students participating in a protest, demonstration, or dissent.

 [ Back to Top ]

-The Jean and Alexander Heard Library seeks to create a welcoming, comfortable, and safe environment for its users.
-The library is a place for learning and reflection, and the library staff supports these efforts by providing helpful, responsive, and knowledgeable service.
-Mutual courtesy and respect among users and staff are essential to the University’s educational mission, and the role the library serves in fulfilling it.
-Among the library’s most important goals is to create a setting where its users feel free to pursue research and study without compromising their privacy or safety.
-The various libraries comprising the Jean and Alexander Heard Library system provide a variety of spaces for quiet study.
-Collaborative study spaces are also offered, which enable conversation and interaction among students.
+Vanderbilt’s Jean and Alexander Heard Libraries offer a welcoming, comfortable, and safe environment for its users.
+The libraries are a place for learning and reflection, and library staff supports these efforts by providing helpful, responsive, and knowledgeable services.
+Mutual courtesy and respect among users and staff are essential to the University’s educational mission, and the role the libraries serve in fulfilling it.
+One of the highest goals of the libraries is to create a setting where its users feel free to pursue research and study without compromising their privacy or safety.
+Each campus library provides a variety of spaces for quiet study.
 Library users are asked to be courteous to others, and to be aware of the potential impact of their conversations and use of electronic devices in open areas.
-All conduct should contribute to the research and scholarship of the Vanderbilt community.
+Collaborative study spaces enable conversation and interaction among students.
+All conduct should be consistent with and contribute to the research and scholarship of the Vanderbilt community.

 More information about Library policies may be found on the Library website.